 Silvia Casabianca is licensed in Florida as a Mental Health Counselor.
 She offers traumatic incident resolution, Reiki, psychophysical integration and psychodynamic psychotherapy to individuals, couples, families and groups at Eyes Wide Open, her holistic center in Bonita Springs, Florida.

-The author of Regaining Body Wisdom, among several other books, Silvia has a background as a medical doctor, journalist, writer and innovative educator.
+The author of Regaining Body Wisdom, among several other books, Silvia has a background as a medical doctor, journalist, writer, editor, publisher and innovative educator.

 Protecting the Earth is one of her calls.
 She considers that our relationship with the Earth is fundamental for the survival of both our species and the planet.
 Has supported many different environmental projects but more than anything is a conservationist who walks the talk.

 An exotic to Florida, Mike was born and raised in southwestern Michigan, spending most of his time in wetlands in the wildlands adjacent to his home.
 He began invading the Tampa area and Central Florida as a youth on regular visits to relatives, where he spent much of the time chasing herps.

 After receiving a B.S. from the University of Michigan in 1990, he began working as a research assistant for the University of Florida.
 In 1991, this led to a move to UF's Institute of Food and Agricultural Sciences’ research center in Immokalee in southwestern Florida as a part of a citrus-wildlife study.
 He remained in the area after the project was completed working at environmental consulting firms, Panther Island Mitigation Bank, Picayune Strand State Forest, and Florida Panther & Ten Thousand Islands National Wildlife Refuges.
 He has managed many inventory, monitoring, prescribed fire, exotic control and restoration projects.